firemodels/bot/Bundlebot/README.md

    1. edit `bot/Bundlebot/build/BUILD_config.sh` and `bot/Bundlebot/build/BUILD_config.bat` defining revision and tag environmental variables for this bundle.
 Commit and push up changes to the central repo (edits can be made in your own bot repo).
    2. Type: `sudo su - firebot` on the host that runs firebot (blaze at Nist) to switch to the firebot account.
-   3. `cd FireModels_bundle/bot/Bundlebot/build`
+   3. `cd FireModels_bundle/bot/Bundlebot/build` and update repo.
-   4. Update the bot repo.
-The parameter `option` in the following steps can be test or release. `option` defaults to test if it is not specified.
+   4. The parameter `option` in the following steps can be test or release. `option` defaults to test if it is not specified.
 Use test until you are ready to build bundles for a release.
    6. `nohup ./BUILD_fds_manuals.sh option &` after this step completes (about 7 hours) continue to next step
    7. `nohup ./BUILD_smv_manuals.sh option &` after this step completes (about 30 minutes) continue to the next step
    8. `nohup ./BUILD_bundle.sh option &` if building a Linux or OSX bundle or